Moving Forward on Affordable Housing

 Progress

-We have seen progress since I took office in 2018.
+We have seen progress since I took office in 2018, and I lead several important projects.

-- I helped establish two Housing Coordinator positions, one for the City of Hudson and one for Columbia County.
-For the first time in recent history, there is staff time working to identify potential sites and recruiting developers for the creation of affordable housing.
+• I helped establish two Housing Coordinator positions, one for the City of Hudson and one for Columbia County.
+For the first time in recent history, there are staff working on this important issue.
+These staff positions helped secure and facilitate grants for home repairs and the construction of accessory dwelling units.

 Community Advocate

-I’ve been a consistent advocate for affordable housing and helped organize community forums and educational events.
+I’ve consistently advocated for affordable housing and helped organize community forums and educational events.

 We still have more work to do.
 In this article, I summarize housing studies and provide some additional solutions to explore.
 Now is the time to move these forward.
 Please contact your local, state, and national elected officials and tell them to support these initiatives.
 Join me in researching and specifying solutions.